 The College has a multi-level car park which provides parking for some 160 cars.
-It was built and later extended thanks to the very generous donations of Old Collegian the late Dr Ian Wall AM and Dr Pamela Wall OAM.
+It was built and later extended thanks to the very generous donations of Old Collegian the late Dr Ian Wall AM and Dr Pamela Wall AO.

 Parking spaces are allocated based on need and service to the College as well as the payment of a parking fee.
 Whilst the car park is secure, all car owners are advised to take care when locking their vehicle, ensuring all valuables have been removed.
 Be vigilant and report any suspicious activity, particularly as you enter and exit the multi-level car park.
-Access to the car park is issued with a signed agreement containing details of the conditions and liability (Appendix P).
+Access to the car park is issued with a signed agreement containing details of the conditions and liability (Appendix Q).
 All vehicles parked on College grounds, including the multi-level carpark, are at the owner's risk.

 Students are to park in their allocated car park only.
-Should another person occupy your allocated park you should inform the Front Office staff or an Assistant Dean with the details of the car that is in your spot.
-The Assistant Dean or Dean is likely to recommend a fine (as provided for in the College's Behaviour Management Policy) or have a car towed away if the owner cannot be found.
+Should another person occupy your allocated park you should inform an Assistant Dean with the details of the car that is in your spot.
+The Assistant Dean or Dean may issue a fine (as provided for in the College's Behaviour Management Policy) or have a car towed away if the owner cannot be found.
 Repeat offenders may have their car parking privileges removed, or other penalty, at the discretion of the Dean.

 Members of the College should make clear to their visitors that parking spaces on the College campus are not available for visitors and that they should park in the street.
 Students and their visitors are not permitted to park in Walkley carpark.
 Nor are they permitted to park in the driveway off Kermode Street directly under the Matheson flats, as it blocks access to College vehicles.
 This is also a location where Fire Trucks and/or Ambulances may park if required to attend to someone at the College.
-There is also to be no parking outside of East Wing without prior permission from the Dean or Assistant Deans; this may block access to a fire hydrant.
-Breach of these requirements is liable to result in a fine, at the discretion of the Dean, and repeated offences may result in a more severe penalty.
+There is also no parking outside of East Wing without prior permission from the Dean or Assistant Deans; this may block access to a fire hydrant or to the Gassie.
+Breach of these requirements may result in a fine, at the discretion of the Dean, and repeat offenders may incur a more severe penalty.